prcaen/zen-leaf/SUPABASE_SETUP.md

 -- Note: plant_catalog is public and does not need RLS (all users can read it)

 -- RLS Policies
--- Users can only see and modify their own data
-CREATE POLICY "Users can view own data" ON users
-  FOR SELECT USING (auth.uid() = id);
+-- User Settings: Users can only see and modify their own settings -- Note: User name and email are managed through Supabase Auth (auth.users) CREATE POLICY "Users can view own settings" ON user_settings FOR SELECT USING (auth.uid() = user_id);

-CREATE POLICY "Users can update own data" ON users
-  FOR UPDATE USING (auth.uid() = id);
+CREATE POLICY "Users can update own settings" ON user_settings FOR UPDATE USING (auth.uid() = user_id);

-CREATE POLICY "Users can insert own data" ON users
-  FOR INSERT WITH CHECK (auth.uid() = id);
+CREATE POLICY "Users can insert own settings" ON user_settings FOR INSERT WITH CHECK (auth.uid() = user_id);

 -- Rooms: Users can only access their own rooms
 CREATE POLICY "Users can view own rooms" ON rooms